Jaseci-Labs/jaclang/support/jac-lang.org/docs/learn/guide.md

 ## A Complete Example

 We will begin this journey from the top down.
-We will examine a simple yet complete program in Python, as well as two Jac versions.
+Let's look at a simple yet complete program in Python and two Jac versions.
 The first version closely resembles Python in its module implementation, while the second version showcases the clean and efficient Jactastic way of implementing the same functionality.
-First, we will take a look at the complete examples, and then break them down into smaller parts.
+First, let's take a look at the complete examples, and then break them down into smaller parts.

 === "Python (circle.py)"
     ```python linenums="1"